kontacky01/SOEN-471-MECP-Project/README.md

 # SOEN-471-MECP-Project <br>
 <b> Contributors </b> <br>
 Peilin Han, Carmen Pop, Kalinga Swain, Natasha Uwase <br><br>
-<b>                                Project Summary </b> <br><br>
+<b>Project Summary </b> <br><br>
-Introduction<br>
+Introduction:<br>
-This collaborative project with MECP, a company specializing in medical equipment sales, aims to tackle challenges in SKU analysis and product matching using a blend of traditional methods and innovative techniques.
-The dataset, sourced from files like mecp_scraper.py and life_supply.py, likely includes product information such as name, description, SKU, and price, represented as string and float data types.
-While the dataset's size remains undisclosed, our focus lies in resolving the research objective of Matching MECP SKUs with Competitors' SKUs, a critical task for inventory management, pricing strategy, and market analysis.<br><br>
+This collaborative project with MECP, a company specializing in medical equipment sales, aims to tackle challenges in SKU analysis and product matching.
+The datasets are from MECP and 3 other competitors, C6, LifeSupply, and MedicalWarehouse.
+Each table has product name, price, SKU, and the description of the product, represented as string and float data types.
+Our primary goal is to address the research objective of matching MECP SKUs with those of competitors, with a particular emphasis on enhancing the efficiency and scalability of the matching process.<br><br>
-Methodology<br>
-To achieve this objective, we propose a comprehensive approach involving SKU comparison between MECP and its competitors.
-Leveraging big data analytics, our methodology will combine the Levenshtein distance calculation, early termination, parallelization, and min hashing for efficient and accurate SKU comparison.
-The Levenshtein distance metric quantifies dissimilarity between SKU datasets.
-With early termination techniques we can conserve computational resources by halting computation beyond a predefined threshold.
-Also, we plan to use parallelization to distribute workload across multiple processors, expediting distance computation.<br><br>
-Post distance calculation, we will use min hashing to identify matching or similar SKUs efficiently.
-With a time complexity of O(N+M), where N is the size of MECP's dataset and M is the size of the competitor's dataset, min hashing offers scalability.
-This hashing technique generates fixed-size signatures for SKUs, facilitating rapid comparison across large datasets.<br><br>
-Results<br>
-To assess SKU matching accuracy, we will employ a rigorous evaluation framework, including precision, recall, and F1 score, comparing identified matches against ground truth data.
-Cross-validation experiments ensure algorithm robustness across diverse datasets and scenarios.<br><br>
-In conclusion, our project presents a comprehensive approach to SKU comparison, crucial for MECP's competitive edge.
-By integrating Levenshtein distance, early termination, parallelization, and min hashing, we aim to provide MECP with actionable insights into its product landscape compared to competitors.
-This methodology not only scales to handle MECP's vast dataset but also ensures high accuracy in SKU matching, empowering informed decision-making in the consumer electronics market.
+Approach:<br>
+1. Data Preprocessing: The initial step will entail preprocessing product information datasets by standardizing attributes like product names, descriptions, and SKUs, while also eliminating inconsistencies and irrelevant data.<br>
+2. Tokenization and Shingling: Next, we will tokenize the product descriptions into shingles.
+This step facilitates the generation of a compact representation of the product attributes for efficient comparison.<br>
+3. MinHash Signature Construction: We will then use MinHashing to construct signatures for each product based on its shingles.
+Multiple hash functions might be applied to generate a set of minimum hash values, forming the MinHash signature.
+This process reduces the dimensionality of the data while preserving similarity information.<br>
+4. Similarity Estimation: We will use MinHash signatures to estimate Jaccard similarity between product pairs, indicating attribute similarity.
+A threshold on Jaccard similarity scores determines potential matches.<br>
+5. Thresholding and Validation: Additionally, validation techniques such as manual inspection or ground truth datasets will be used to evaluate the accuracy of the matching algorithm.<br><br>
+Expected Outcomes:<br>
+•	Development of a scalable and efficient SKU matching system capable of handling large datasets.<br>
+•	Improved accuracy in identifying matching products across different datasets, leading to enhanced inventory management and operational efficiency.<br>
+•	Reduction in manual effort required for product matching, allowing for more streamlined business processes.<br>